 Complete your understanding of the 21st Century Scholars Program with the detailed questions and answers below.
 Answers to more specific questions are always available by calling the Scholars Helpline at 1-888-528-4719 or by emailing Scholars@che.IN.gov.

-No. If you earn a GED or complete a home schooling program you are not eligible to receive the 21st Century Scholarship.
-You must graduate with a diploma from an eligible high school recognized by the Indiana Department of Education (as agreed to in the Scholar Pledge).
+No. If you earn a GED, Indiana High School Equivalency Certificate, or complete a home schooling program you are not eligible to receive the 21st Century Scholarship.
+You must graduate with a diploma from an eligible high school recognized by the Indiana Department of Education.

 Yes.
 As a senior in high school, you need to complete an Affirmation Form and a Free Application for Federal Student Aid (FAFSA).
 Both the Affirmation Form and the FAFSA must be completed and submitted by the state deadline of March 10.